-Reduce your carbon footprint – Energy saving tips for your home
+Reducing carbon footprint: energy-saving tips for your home

-A recent article released by The Sydney Morning Herald reveals the December 2016-2017 Consumer Price Index (CPI) conducted by Australian Bureau of Statistics (ABS), with the figures showing that electricity prices had one of the most significant increases (up by 12.4 per cent) during the period.
+An article released by The Sydney Morning Herald reveals the December 2016-2017 Consumer Price Index (CPI) conducted by the Australian Bureau of Statistics (ABS), with the figures showing that electricity prices had one of the most significant increases (up by 12.4 per cent) during the period.

 If you ever had knots in your stomach before opening a power bill, then should read the below tips on ways to reduce how much electricity or gas your household uses.
 You might be surprised at the difference just a few small changes can make!